Digia-Technology-Private-Limited/digia_ui/README.md

 ## 📄 Creating Pages

-Pages are full-screen UI definitions with lifecycle hooks and state management:
+Pages are complete, full-screen UI definitions that include lifecycle hooks and built-in state management.
+Learn more about Pages in the [official documentation](https://docs.digia.tech/building-ui/pages).

 ```dart
 // Create a page with arguments